What Is a Bullet Valve (Saddle Valve)?

 To install:

-- Slide the ferrule (a small metal or plastic ring) onto the copper pipe behind the nut
+- Slide the ferrule onto the copper pipe behind the nut.

-Do not over-tighten the compression nut, as this can damage the ferrule and compromise the seal.
+Be careful not to over-tighten the compression nut, as this can damage the ferrule and compromise the seal.
 The connection should be snug but not excessively tight.

 Step 7: Reconnect the Refrigerator Water Line

 Take the 1/4-inch vinyl tubing that was previously connected to the saddle valve and connect it to the outlet port of the new compression shut-off valve.
-If the connection uses a compression fitting with a nut, apply one wrap of Teflon tape to the male threads of the valve outlet, then hand-tighten the nut and complete with a wrench.
+If using a compression fitting with a nut, apply one wrap of Teflon tape to the male threads of the valve outlet, then hand-tighten the nut and finish with a wrench.
 If using a barbed connector, push the tubing firmly over the connector until it seats completely.

 Step 8: Restore Water Supply and Test

-Close the faucet you opened in Step 1, then slowly turn on the main water shut-off valve.
-Open it gradually by rotating counterclockwise to allow the system to refill slowly.
-This reduces water hammer and allows trapped air to escape.
+Close the faucet you opened in Step 1, then slowly turn on the main water shut-off valve by rotating it counterclockwise.
+Open it gradually to allow the system to refill slowly, reducing water hammer and allowing trapped air to escape.

 Once the water is back on, check the new compression valve connection for leaks.
-Inspect both the connection between the valve and copper line, and the connection between the valve outlet and refrigerator water line.
-Look for any dripping or moisture.
+Inspect both the connection between the valve and copper line, and the connection between the valve outlet and refrigerator water line for any dripping or moisture.

-Turn on the refrigerator’s water dispenser and allow it to run for 30 seconds.
+Turn on the refrigerator’s water dispenser and let it run for 30 seconds.
 The water should flow at normal pressure.
 If water pressure is low or slow, the saddle valve wasn’t the problem, or there’s blockage further in the line (see troubleshooting below).

-Press the ice maker cycle button on your refrigerator, or if automatic, verify that the ice maker begins its cycle.
-It may take several hours to notice ice production, as the system needs time to cool and cycle through.
+Press the ice maker cycle button on your refrigerator, or check if it automatically begins its cycle.
+Remember, it may take several hours to notice ice production as the system cools and cycles through.

 Repairing Damaged Copper Pipe from the Old Valve

-If the copper pipe shows damage beyond the piercing hole—such as cracks, splits, or significant corrosion—you have several repair options depending on the severity and location.
+If the copper pipe shows damage beyond the piercing hole—such as cracks, splits, or significant corrosion—there are repair options depending on severity and location.

 Small Cracks or Corrosion Spots

-If damage is limited to a small area within 2-3 inches of where you plan to cut, simply cut the pipe further up to remove the damaged section entirely.
+If damage is limited to a small area within 2-3 inches of where you plan to cut, simply cut the pipe further up to remove the damaged section.
 This is the simplest and most reliable solution.

 Extensive Damage Requiring Pipe Extension

-If the damage extends more than a few inches along the copper line, or if the damage is in a location where additional cutting would compromise the pipe layout, you can splice the line using a compression coupling.
+If the damage extends more than a few inches along the copper line, or if it’s in a location where additional cutting would compromise the pipe layout, you can splice the line using a compression coupling.
 A 1/4-inch compression coupling allows you to join two pieces of copper pipe without soldering.

 To use a compression coupling: